The 2021 Short Story Award

 10. All entries must be received by 11:59 p.m.
 (EDT) on March 31, 2021.
 Submissions received after the deadline will not be opened.
 We reserve the right to extend this deadline in an insufficient number of entries are received by the original deadline.

 11. An entry fee of $15 is required for each entry.
-This fee is payable using the PayPal link below.
+This fee is payable using the PayPal link on this page.
 Your name and email address must be included with your payment to ensure proper credit.
 You do not need a PayPal account to use PayPal for this purpose.
 Payment must be received by midnight (EDT) on April 1, 2021.
 Payments received after the deadline will be returned minus PayPal fees.

 12. If we receive fewer PayPal payments than story submissions from the same author, we will apply the payment(s) received to the first story or stories received.